| "Once workers weren't servants. They were

 kind of people, that history; an honour required that the leg of the chair

+was well done.
 Any hidden part of the chair was manufactured to the

+same perfection that any visible part.
+By the same principle of cathedrals.
 Only me - by now so corrupted - that I keep on.
 They

 had not even a shadow of a reflection.
 That was the work.
 They worked well.